dotnet/runtime/src/tools/linker/src/ILLink.Tasks/README.md

         ExtraArgs="-t -c link -l none" />
 ```

-For a description of the options that this task supports, see the
+For a full description of the inputs that this task supports, see the
 comments in [LinkTask.cs](LinkTask.cs).

-In addition, ILLink.Tasks contains MSBuild logic that makes the linker
-run automatically during `dotnet publish` for .NET Core apps.
-This
-will:

-- Determine the assemblies and options to pass to illink.
-- Remove unused native files from the publish output.

-The full set of options is described below.

-## Building
+# Building

+To build ILLink.Tasks:

 ```
 linker> dotnet restore illink.sln